-- President & CEO 4x base salary - Other Named Executive Officers 1x base salary
+- President & CEO 4x base salary - Other named executive officers 1x base salary

 The Compensation Committee monitors whether the executives have satisfied or are making progress toward satisfying the share ownership guidelines.
-As of December 31, 2023, all named executive officers, including the CEO, have been determined to be in compliance with the stock ownership guidelines.
+As of December 31, 2024, all named executive officers, including the CEO, have been determined to be in compliance with the stock ownership guidelines.
 In making this determination, the Compensation Committee considers common shares deemed to be held for the executive in the 401(k) Plan, common shares beneficially owned by the executive (but excluding options whether or not exercisable), and restricted common shares granted to the executive.

-In February 2017, the Board revised the stock ownership guidelines for directors of the Company.
-The revised guidelines require that each director owns 2,500 shares of Company common stock within five years of becoming a director.
+In February 2025, the Board revised the stock ownership guidelines for directors of the Company.
+The revised guidelines require that each director must own and maintain a minimum of 2,500 shares of Company common stock within six years of becoming a director.
 New directors are required to acquire at least 500 shares within one year of joining the Board.
-All directors have been determined to be in compliance with the stock ownership requirements.
+All directors have been determined to be in compliance with the stock ownership requirements as of the date of the Proxy Statement.